jbenedict3033/ghostAI/README.md

 ### Operation
 The executable can be run either by typing `ghostAI.exe` from the command prompt, or by running the file from Windows Explorer.
 Once the file starts running, a game of Pac Man immediately begins.
 The game continues running unless
-- a) the game window is closed, at which point both the window and console close, or
+- the game window is closed, at which point both the window and console close, or
-- b) a win/loss condition is met in game, in which case a message box appears.
+- a win/loss condition is met in game, in which case a message box appears.
 Selecting `OK` or closing the message box then closes all windows and the console.

 ### Controls